rcoedo/simplesite/README.md

 # Simplesite

 Simplesite is a minimal configuration to start building a static site.
-Since it uses a custom docker image to compile and bundle the assets you won't need node, sass or other tools installed.
+It uses a custom docker image to compile and bundle the assets, so you won't need node, sass or other tools installed.

 ## Work in progress